 Wheel Spacers and Adapters

 Some car enthusiasts like to use wheel spacers and adapters to change the offset or fitment of the wheels.
-Knowing the bolt pattern of your vehicle is important in this case, as you need to choose spacers and adapters that match the bolt pattern of your vehicle.
+Knowing your vehicle’s bolt pattern is important in this case, as you need to choose spacers and adapters that match your vehicle’s bolt pattern.

-Knowing the bolt pattern of your vehicle is crucial for ensuring proper fitment and performance of your wheels and tires.
+Knowing your vehicle’s bolt pattern is crucial for ensuring your wheels and tires’ proper fitment and performance.

 How to Measure the Honda Pilot Bolt Pattern